 Internet is a great place to communicate your music.
 People have always their phones in their hands: that’s where the attention is.
 All you need to do is to make sure that they get your content, so that they can give YOU their attention.

 If you have 2,000 followers it doesn’t mean that every time you put the content out it will reach 2,000 people.
-For example on Facebook – on average- only 10% of your all audience will actually see your content.
+For example on Facebook – on average- only a small percentage of your all audience will actually see your content.
 Most of social media platforms rate the content based on how quickly people respond to it, how much they share it and how much they interact with it and distribute it more or less based on that rating.
 So if you’ve got good quality content it’s going to do better and reach more people, but still you are not going to reach all the people in your subscriber list… so?
 So you have to produce more content 🙂

 Professional marketers put out as many as 7 – 25 pieces of content, daily!
 You don’t have to go that far but you can still put out more regular content.
 The trick is: don’t create… Document!